 Following on from the previous article, the second set of most commonly provided areas of law in a solicitor’s office will be described here.
 Covered in the first article were business and agricultural structures and arrangements, family and relationship law and not for profit.
 Leading regional law firms also offer services in the areas of property and conveyancing.
 This subject involves acting for people who are buying or selling land and residential property.
 Many of us do not understand the varying range of processes that are involved in this area.
 Your lawyers may review a contract, keep a record of key dates, check on your financial requirements, help with transfer duty and the payment of this, organise and attend the settlement, advise council on the change of ownership, and liaise with your bank.

 Commercial and Property Law

 Commercial and Property Law most commonly involves acting for people when they are developing property, or buying or selling rural property, industrial or commercial enterprises.
 Most of the processes are the same as for Property and Conveyancing, but can also include business structuring, planning law, guarantees and loan documentation, information on consolidations or subdivisions and advice on land tax, rates, ST and other taxes.

 Environmental and Development Law

 Tax Effective Estate Planning and Testamentary Trusts

-Commercial litigation involves working for people in business who are having disputes.
+Commercial litigation means working for people in business who are having disputes.
 This may be an individual, a contractor, shareholder, executor or company.
-Services provided in this area may be litigation or dispute resolution for building, construction, trusts, wills, debt collection, contracts, workplace relations, bankruptcy or corporate issues.
+Services provided in this area may be litigation or dispute resolution for construction, building, trusts, wills, contracts, debt collection, workplace relations, bankruptcy or corporate issues.